Cars brands and logos that start with P

 Pontiac Logo

-In July 1899, Albert G. North and Harry G. Hamilton founded Pontiac Spring and Wagon Works, taking the name of a famous Indian chief as the main name.
+In July 1899, Albert G. North and Harry G. Hamilton founded Pontiac Spring and Wagon Works, naming the company after a famous Native American chief.
 The company manufactured wagons.
-Since 1905, cars have been produced under this brand.
+Since 1905, this brand has produced cars.
 In 1909, GM bought shares of the brand.
-1926, the brand became Pontiac Motor Division, creating the first models, Pontiac 6-27 and Big Six.
-1935, the Pontiac Standard model appeared, bringing fame to the brand world.
-In the following years, the famous Pontiac GTO, Ventura, Grand Am, Piranha Concept of 2000, and the last model of the brand – the sedan Pontiac G6 of 2009 were released under the brand’s logo.
+In 1926, the brand became the Pontiac Motor Division and introduced its first models: the Pontiac 6-27 and the Big Six.
+In 1935, the Pontiac Standard model debuted, bringing worldwide fame to the brand.
+In the following years, the famous Pontiac GTO, Ventura, Grand Am, and the Piranha Concept of 2000, as well as the brand’s last model, the sedan Pontiac G6, were released under the brand’s logo.

 Porsche